Lithuania says central-eastern Europe risks backlash over migrants

 He was speaking as Slovakia on Wednesday filed a lawsuit at the European Court of Justice against the EU's system of quotas agreed in September to resettle 160,000 migrants, mainly from Italy and Greece.

-Amid heightened security concerns brought on by the Nov.13 Paris attacks, Poland's new right-wing government signalled it was reviewing whether it would take in the 4,500 refugees Warsaw had previously agreed to.
+Amid heightened security concerns brought on by the Nov.13 Paris attacks, Poland's new right-wing government signaled it was reviewing whether it would take in the 4,500 refugees Warsaw had previously agreed to.

 Hungary erected a steel fence along the country's southern border to keep out migrants.